apache/parquet-format/Encryption.md

 ## File Format

-The encrypted Parquet files have a different magic string (“PARE”), and an extension (“parquet.encrypted”).
+The encrypted Parquet files have a different extension - “.parquet.encrypted”.

 The encryption is flexible - each column and the footer can encrypted with the same key, with a different key, or not encrypted at all.